SEEN HIM? Search Of Ramapo Reservation For Missing Mahwah Painter Continues

 A search continues for a man who went missing while hiking in North Jersey.

 Héctor Zamorano, a 41-year-old self-employed house painter, left his Mahwah home around 9 a.m.
 Sunday, Oct.
-13, and headed up to the Ramapo Valley Reservation, his wife, Maria, said Monday.
+13, and walked to the Ramapo Valley Reservation, his wife, Maria, said Monday.

 Coordinated search and rescue teams have employed an ATV, a drone and two K9 units to begin searching the 4,000-acre park, which borders Ringwood State Park to the north and the Ramapo Mountain State Forest to the south, Mayor Jim Wysocki said.